 Disclaimer: This process is intended to efficiently produce replica sashes from the modern gold lurex tinsel fabric described above.
 Without the original fabric being available, particular moot points are in which direction it stretched, and on what grain or angle sashes on TOS may have actually been cut.

-- Ensure that the end of your yardage is cut as straight as possible (i.e.- perfectly down the cross-wise grain, perpendicular to the selvage edges).
-If equal care is taken to cut each subsequent sash straight, you should only have to "true" your fabric once.
+- Ensure that the end of the yardage is cut as straight as possible (i.e.- perfectly down the cross-wise grain, perpendicular to the selvage edges).
+If equal care is taken to cut each subsequent sash straight, the fabric should only need to be "trued" once.

-- Fold your fabric in half lengthwise (selvage edges together) with the right side on the inside.
+- Fold the fabric in half lengthwise (selvage edges together) with the right side on the inside.

-- Test the length of the strip you have cut against the waist size of the intended wearer, keeping in mind that it will stretch well beyond its cut size.
-For extra-large sizes, or if your fabric is not full 55 to 60" width, you may need to cut two strips and join them with a simple seam (although doing so might be considered a "hack", since no multi-piece sashes have been identified on TOS).
-Assuming your yardage is long enough, an alternative to using the seam is to cut the sash in one continuous piece on a diagonal angle to the grain-line, although the excess material waste in doing so is significant.
+- Test the length of the strip against the waist size of the intended wearer, keeping in mind that it will stretch well beyond its cut size.
+For extra-large sizes, or if the fabric is not full 55 to 60" width, two strips may need to be joined with a simple seam (although doing so might be considered a "hack", since no multi-piece sashes have been identified on TOS).
+Assuming enough yardage, an alternative to the seam is to cut the sash in one continuous piece on a diagonal angle to the grain-line, although the material waste in doing so is excessive.

-- If your fabric has curled during cutting, use an iron on the wrong side to gently press it flat.
+- If the fabric has curled during cutting, use an iron on the wrong side to gently press it flat.
 Be wary of using high heat, as the fibres can melt.

 - A ball-point needle will help avoid shredding the tinsel.